The Most Important Thing of All: By submitting your blog post to be included in Elust, you are agreeing to follow these rules.

 Your post must contain mostly original content.

-This means it can’t be a re-posting of something that has already appeared on someone else’s site, written by someone else.
+This means it can’t be a re-posting of something that has already appeared on someone else’s site, or that was written by someone else.
+Yes this does mean no Guest Posts.

 Your post may not contain solely a photo or audio/video clip.